stackbit-projects/chiro-3f8db/content/pages/faq.md

           We are committed to understanding the sport biomechanics and how the body responds to the sport type so we can get the athlete to their optimal level.
-      - title: How do you base your pricing?
+      - title: Is Chiropractic safe?
         content: >-
           The onboarding process typically lasts 3-4 days and consists of an intro video call, an interview, a questionnaire and some back and